Last Updated on May 17, 2022 by Thalia

 There has been nothing I’ve wanted more in the past year and a half than to escape the UK.

-And please don’t think that this dream of mine was concocted during lockdown in order for me to escape the pandemic, the unpredictable shit British weather and an environment that I find both depressing and unmotivating.
+And please don’t think that this dream of mine was concocted during lockdown so I could escape the pandemic, the unpredictable shit British weather and an environment that I find both depressing and unmotivating.

 It was always my plan to live a nomad life.